TOM-SWE: User Mental Modeling For Software Engineering Agents: In-the-wild Human Study

 (2) \textbf{Confidence Correlates with Acceptance.} Successful consultations typically exhibit 90-95\% confidence levels, while failures often show lower confidence (e.g., 70\%).
 When ToM agents are uncertain about user intent, they provide generic suggestions that fail to match user expectations, particularly in Troubleshooting scenarios (82.5\% success rate).

-These patterns demonstrate that effective AI user modeling in software engineering requires not just sophisticated reasoning capabilities, but also sufficient technical context, clear problem boundaries, and confidence mechanisms to avoid low-quality suggestions in ambiguous scenarios.
+These findings show that effective AI user modeling in software engineering requires not just reasoning capabilities, but also actively engage with the user with proper confidence levels.
+And the challenge of how to leverage user efforts in this collaborative development workflow remains an open question for future work.